PSP92/css-grid/README.md

 ## The Concept Of Grid

 Although `CSS Grid` wasn't available until 2017 the concept of `grid` isn't new.
-[Bootstrap](https://getbootstrap.com/docs/4.1/layout/grid/) was built on the concept of arranging content in rows and columns, essentially creating a grid.
-They use classes to define the rows/columns along with
+[Bootstrap](https://getbootstrap.com/docs/4.1/layout/grid/) was built on  arranging content in rows and columns, essentially creating a grid.

+They use classes such as `.container` to define the parent container and then `.row` and `.col` to define the rows/columns.

 <img src="https://i.imgur.com/1T7SgNe.png" />